ICONS OF LAS VEGAS

 * Be aware that the casinos generally frown upon photography on their property.
 Some resorts even own the sidewalks, so you may be asked to move along if your shot is blocking pathways or becoming a disturbance.
 Likewise, using pro gear (tripods, off camera flash, etc) inside of a casino property is always a big no-no.

-( Carpool from Vegas leaving at 2pm )
+( Transportation from Las Vegas leaving at 1pm )

 We have reserved PRIVATE ACCESS to photograph the private property after dark.
 This once mining town left behind buildings that still stand today, with remnants of life spanning from the mid 1800's through its abandonment.
 Fixtures remain in place, books and furniture adorn the buildings in arrested decay.
 To step inside these buildings is a step back in time.